valeriupredoi/COVID-19_LINEAR/README.md

 Results for March are included in [this table](https://github.com/valeriupredoi/COVID-19_LINEAR/blob/master/ALL_COUNTRIES_DATA_31-03-2020.csv)
-The simulated number of cases give a rough proportion of the total country population that has been in fected so far, an example is given below for a group of countries:
+The simulated number of cases give a rough proportion of the total country population that has been in fected so far, an example is given below for a group of countries; these results are in good agreement with the Imperial College London [report](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-Europe-estimates-and-NPI-impact-30-03-2020.pdf) for a mortality rate of 1%.

 Country  |  % pop infected at m=0.5% | % pop infected at m=1% | % pop infected at m=2%
 :-------:|:-------------------------:|:----------------------:|:----------------------: